newmen93/termux-ndk/build-app/README.md

    ```
    <a href="./screenshot/copy_aapt2.jpg"><img src="./screenshot/copy_aapt2.jpg" width="100%" /></a>

-* If an error occurs during the build app, this may be a network problem, please execute the `gradle build` again or execute the `gradle assembleDebug --info` for more information.
+* If an error occurs during the build app, this may be a network problem, please execute the `gradle build` again or execute the `gradle build --info` for more information.

 ****
 ### Building termux-app with termux